 Strangely enough, bedwetting is rarely discussed among parents.
 It is a huge taboo to talk about it.
 I didn’t know much about it and I wasn’t confident I could come up with a solution myself.

 When we were prescribed a bedwetting alarm after muddling through for 1.5 years, we thought that it would yield immediate results.
 We bought the bedwetting alarm and were amazed at the simplicity of it.

-It consists of briefs with a transmitter on it.
+The bedwetting alarm of pants with a transmitter on it.
 The transmitter sends a signal to the receiver when the child pees.
-The receiver is a large plastic thing that you have to plug in a power socket.
-The moment the child urinates, the receiver will make an alarm sound.
-The child wakes up and is supposed to go to the toilet to pee and put on new briefs.
+The receiver consists of a large plastic thing that you have to put into the socket.
+When the child pees, the receiver starts to send an alarm.
+The child wakes up and has to go to the toilet to empty its bladder and change its pants.

 Pieter was initially annoyed by the bedwetting alarm because it looked rather old-fashioned.
-The briefs were made of thick white cotton and not very comfortable.
-When that bump had cleared, Pieter still hated waking up in the middle of the night to go to the bathroom.
-That part of the method worked, but Pieter found a way around it… he unplugged the receiver at night and slept peacefully in his warm, wet bed.
+The bedwetting alarm shorts were made of thick white cotton and not very comfortable.
+When that bump had cleared, Pieter still hated being woken up from his sleep in the middle of the night to go to the bathroom.
+That is part of the method, so it was nice that it worked.
+But Pieter found a solution to this problem…. at night, he unplugged the receiver and slept on in his warm, wet bed.

 We went back at the urologist and told him that the method didn’t work because Pieter sabotaged the bedwetting alarm.
 It was only then that we learned the most important part of getting dry: training and support, central to the bedwetting alarm method.
 We, as parents, had to get out of bed at night too to walk Pieter to the toilet, to immediately change his sheets and help him put on a new pair of briefs.
 From the moment we started helping Pieter at night things went a lot better.
 He was completely dry within a few weeks.